backupparachute/securetransmit-website/_posts/2025-02-12-what-are-webhooks.md

 1. **Identify an Event**

-Every webhook starts with a trigger event—something that signals the need for action.
+Every webhook starts with a trigger event, something that signals the need for action.
 This could be a new order placed, a payment processed, a file uploaded, or a status change in a project management tool.

 2. **Generate a Webhook URL**